xrdocs-migration/SONiC/_blogs/sonic_gnmi.md

 The good news?
 SONiC is an open-source platform, which means we have access to its source code and we have right tools and information to get all we need.

-Here we’ll focus on gNMI as our example but the approach we’re about to discuss is not limited to gNMI, it can be applied to any other SONiC SONiC.
+Here we’ll focus on gNMI as our example but the approach we’re about to discuss is not limited to gNMI, it can be applied to any other SONiC subsystem.